 I know there are so many variations and scenarios for long and narrow living rooms, but I hope that these floorplans gave you some ideas and a jumping-off point for your own living room!

-If you still need help with your living room layout, be sure to check out the Savvy Room Planner!
-Or tell me about it in the comments below and I might feature it in my next post like this!
+If you still need help with your living room layout, be sure to check out my e-design services or the Savvy Room Planner!

 Until next time,